-Mr. Kirshenbaum is Chief Operating Officer and Chief Financial Officer of Owl Rock Capital Partners LP and also serves as the Chief Operating Officer and Chief Financial Officer of each of the Owl Rock Advisers and each of the BDCs.
-In addition, Mr. Kirshenbaum has served on the board of the Company since 2015, on the board of Owl Rock Capital Corporation II since 2016 and on the board of Owl Rock Technology Finance Corp. since 2018.
-Prior to Owl Rock, Mr. Kirshenbaum was Chief Financial Officer of TPG Specialty Lending, Inc., a business development company traded on the NYSE (TSLX).
+Mr. Kirshenbaum is Chief Operating Officer and Chief Financial Officer of Owl Rock Capital Partners and also serves as the Chief Operating Officer and Chief Financial Officer of the Owl Rock Advisers, the Company and ORTF, and the Chief Operating Officer of ORCC II.
+In addition, Mr. Kirshenbaum has served on the board of the Company since 2015, on the board of ORCC II since 2016, on the board of ORTF since 2018 and on the board of ORCC III since 2020.
+Prior to Owl Rock, Mr. Kirshenbaum was Chief Financial Officer of TPG Specialty Lending, Inc., a BDC traded on the NYSE ("TSLX").
 Mr. Kirshenbaum was responsible for building and overseeing TSLX's finance, treasury, accounting and operations functions from 2011 through 2015, including during its initial public offering in March 2014.
-From 2011 to 2013, Mr. Kirshenbaum was also Chief Financial Officer of TPG Special Situations Partners.
+From 2011 to 2013, Mr. Kirshenbaum also was Chief Financial Officer of TPG Special Situations Partners.
 From 2007 to 2011, Mr. Kirshenbaum was the Chief Financial Officer of Natsource, a private investment firm and, prior to that, Managing Director, Chief Operating Officer and Chief Financial Officer of MainStay Investments.
 Mr. Kirshenbaum joined Bear Stearns Asset Management ("BSAM") in 1999 and was BSAM's Chief Financial Officer from 2003 to 2006.
 Before joining BSAM, Mr. Kirshenbaum worked in public accounting at KPMG and J.H.
 Cohn.
 Mr. Kirshenbaum is actively involved in a variety of non-profit organizations including the Boy Scouts of America and as trustee for the Jewish Federation of Greater MetroWest NJ.
-Mr. Kirshenbaum is also a member of the Rutgers University Dean's Cabinet.
+Mr. Kirshenbaum also is a member of the Rutgers University Dean's Cabinet.
 Mr. Kirshenbaum received a B.S. from Rutgers University and an M.B.A. from New York University Stern School of Business.

-We believe Mr. Kirshenbaum's finance and operations experience, including serving as chief financial officer for a publicly traded business development company and prior experience going through the initial public offering process, as well as a history with us and the Adviser, provide an important skillset and knowledge base to the Board.
+The Company believes Mr. Kirshenbaum's finance and operations experience, including serving as chief financial officer for a publicly-traded BDC and prior experience going through the initial public offering process, as well as a history with the Company and the Adviser, provide an important skillset and knowledge base to the Board.